-- inventory and assess the County’s trail system,
+- Inventory and assess the County’s existing natural surface trail system,

-- analyze current best practices for trail sustainability, and
+- Analyze best practices for trail sustainability and community needs, and

-- develop a framework to manage the County’s natural surface trails into the future.
+- Develop a management framework to support the County’s natural surface trails into the future.

 The inventory and assessment work are funded by Parks and Natural Resources (PNR) operating funds (50%) and Parks Maintenance Capital Feasibility Studies project funds (50%).